 Kodaikanal lake: Kodaikanal is a misty hill station in the southern Indian state of Tamil Nadu.
 It is situated approx. 120 km northwest of Madurai.
 Kodaikanal is known as “Princess of Hill station”.
 While Ooty is the “Queen”, Kodaikanal is more relaxing and serene in its comparison.

 Kodai Lake is in the heart of Kodaikanal.
-It is the central and focal point for tourists. his lake was created in 1863 by Sir Vere Hendry Levinge [1818-1885] the then collector of Madurai, thus making it 150 years old.
-The elevation is about 2000 meter above the sea level.
+It is the central and focal point for tourists.
+This lake was created in 1863 by Sir Vere Hendry Levinge [1818-1885] the then collector of Madurai, thus making it 150 years old.
+The elevation is about 2000 meter above sea level.
 Kodai lake spreads across 24 hectares and is skirted by 5 km long road, hence creating a circuit.